pwall567/kjson-core/README.md

 ```
 "the quic ... lazy dog"
 ```
+The maximum number of characters to display in a string defaults to 21, but may be specified as a parameter, _e.g._
+`displayValue(17)` (odd numbers are best, because they result in the same number of characters before and after the elision).

+#### Security-Aware Output

 There is often a requirement to log JSON inputs for later error diagnosis, with the restriction that logs must not contain sensitive information.